Who we are

 Also bear in mind that the definition of cable TV means that the content comes over coaxial cable.
 Delivering content via coaxial cable is so 20th century and involves sharing bandwidth with your neighbors.
 High-speed fiber to the home is 21st century and is usually engineered to deliver consistent service over optical fibers.

 Where are you going?

 We are making steady progress.
+On February 7, 2019, Northampton Mayor David Narkewicz proposed adding $80,000 to the city’s capital improvement fund for fiscal years 2020 and 2021 to study the viability of a community network for Northampton.
+(Fiscal year 2020 begins July 1, 2019.)
 We have attracted the support of the Greater Northampton Chamber of Commerce and Northampton Community TV.
 (Curiously, Northampton Community TV gets its funding from the city’s cable TV contract with Comcast, yet it still supports our initiative.)
-We have sent proposed business and residential surveys to Mayor Narkewicz.
-We are currently in an outreach phase, trying to get citizens to support our electronic petition to the mayor and City Council.
+We have twice garnered petitions in downtown Northampton.
+These signatures plus more than 300 signatures on our online petition demonstrate community support for this initiative.
 We are also attending local community events.
 We have met with the Economic Development Committee of the Greater Northampton Chamber of Commerce, which supports our initiative.

 What would it take to create a community network in Northampton?